rubenmv/chrome-extension-custom-button/README.md

 <b>Custom Button</b> is a simple Chrome extension where you can customize a button, set an URL, change the icon and some other stuff.

 Just go to options and set the url and the window mode on activation.
-You can also set a regular expresion to match a certain domain and activate notifications when the match fails.
+You can also set a regular expression to match a certain domain and activate notifications when the match fails.

 <h2>Options</h2>
 <h3>URL</h3>